lsst-sqre/sqr-079/index.rst

 The Vault read token is stored in an entry named ``vault-read-token``.

+The pull secret for the environment is stored in an entry named ``pull-secret``.

-All other static secrets are stored in entries named :samp:`{application}/{key}` corresponding to the application and key of that static secret.
+All other static secrets are stored in entries named for the application.

-All entries in the vault are of type :menuselection:`Login`.
+All entries should be of type :menuselection:`Server` with all of the pre-defined sections deleted.
-The value of the secret is stored in the :guilabel:`password` field.
+Each key and value pair within that entry will correspond to one secret for the application, with the key matching the key of that secret.
+Fields will be marked as passwords when appropriate for their 1Password UI semantics, but Phalanx will read the secret value without regard for the type of field.

 .. _static-secrets-file: